Joint vs tenants in common

 Joint tenants

 It doesn’t matter if one person puts in most of the money for a deposit and the other contributes a smaller figure.
+You and the other person/people taking out the mortgage will be seen as equal owners of the property.

+If one person wants to sell your property, you have to both agree to any sale.
 If one of the tenants dies, then their share of the property automatically goes to the other joint tenant.

 Tenants in common

-If you opt for a tenants in common mortgage, then you and the other people you are buying with will have defined shares, usually reflecting how much money you are putting into the purchase.
+If you opt for tenants in common, then you and the other person (or people) you are buying with will own defined shares in the property.

-This could be a 70/30 split for example.
 In this case, if a tenant dies the share can be passed onto someone other than the other tenants.

-What are the risks of joint tenancy?
+What are the risks of joint tenants?

 A joint tenancy is ideal if you are buying as a couple, and can be taken out whether you’re married or not.